 then expanding the ‘I’ to incorporate ‘them’.
 This is not abandoning ‘I’.
 It’s a process of growing of you-as-speaker: while ‘ego’ remains humble; total ‘you’ becomes fascinating.

 Find yourself fascinating: You stand as an ‘I’

 You are who you are.
 It’s your existence.
 In the brain, one can see this as the brainstem/hypothalamus/thalamus which keep pushing the individual to just exist.

-Make your message also individual
+Make your message individual.

 This is not ego-istic.
-Your <standing as an ‘I’> at the same time transcends this mere-ego.
-And that brings you – if done well – spontaneously to:
+Your <standing as an ‘I’> transcends mere-ego.
+And that brings us – if done well – spontaneously to:

 You owe it to ‘your’ public.
 The effort also makes you confident in having done ‘the best you could’.
 Attention to detail shows your audience that you care, also through showing yourself that you care.
 Nonconsciously, your care shows itself to your public.

 May this be the main reason to be a ‘thought leader’?